wonkodv/reqtrace/doc/requirements/DESIGN.md

 Covers: UC_TRACE

-### DSG_JOB_FORMAT: Specify Format of Results
+### DSG_JOB_FORMAT: Specify Format of Reports

 Specify the Format that results are presented in

 Covers:
 *   REQ_FORMATS: Well defined Formats

+### DSG_JOB_FILE: Specify File to Store Reports in

+Specify the file that results are stored in, treating `-` as the stdout channel.

 #### DSG_JOB_RETURN_CODE: Return Code Indicates if Tracing is Correct

-If configured for a Job, the return code will indicate if a Job found Errors or not

-Covers:
-*   UC_CHECK: Check for correct Tracing
+It can be specified for each job, if the return code should be set or not, allowing for example, to update the tmx without indicating an error if the tracing is not perfect yet.

 ## Tracing Algorithm